cbonoz/greentrace/README.md

 ## Repo structure
 `/` (root): Main web project
-`/methodology`: Methodology and policy for the Greentrace application (linked PR to come)
+`/methodology`: Methodology and policy for the Greentrace application.
+`/server`: Server code

 ## How to run